The Centre for Advanced Study (CAS) supports excellent, fundamental and curiosity-driven research.

 - Natural sciences/Medicine/Mathematics

-Project leaders and group members employed in permanent research positions at these institutions are granted sabbatical leave by their home institution during their stay at CAS.
+CAS is modelled to further daily intellectual dialogue.
+The agreements between the Centre and our partner institutions guarantee that project leaders and group members employed in tenured academic positions at these institutions will be granted sabbatical leave with full salary during their stay at CAS.

 What we offer: a generous service platform and a unique research infrastructure

-CAS offers a unique research infrastructure, an extensive service platform, and an inspiring, collegial atmosphere.
+CAS provides a unique research infrastructure, an extensive service platform and an inspiring, collegial atmosphere.
+This includes:

 - IT and library services.